strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

 ### Move the `bootstrap` function

-Strapi v3 has a dedicated `/config/functions` folder for each plugin.
+Strapi v3 has a dedicated `config/functions` folder for each plugin.

-In v4, the `config/` folder does not necessarily exist for a plugin and [the `bootstrap` function](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#bootstrap) and other life cycle functions can be declared elsewhere.
+In v4, the `config` folder does not necessarily exist for a plugin and [the `bootstrap` function](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#bootstrap) and other life cycle functions can be declared elsewhere.

 <br/>

 To update the plugin's `bootstrap` function to v4:

-- move the `bootstrap()` function from `/server/config/functions/bootstrap.js` to `/server/bootstrap.js`
+- move the `bootstrap()` function from `server/config/functions/bootstrap.js` to `server/bootstrap.js`
 - pass the `strapi` instance (object) as an argument

 ```jsx